luwangg/primordial/README.md

       1/2^(3*2) = ( 1 * 3 * 7 )^2 * cos φ(63)

+I've found a flaw in the above equation, apparently it is simpler than I originally thought, as well as I found an even easier way of finding the shape of any positive number (I've not tried negative number factorization yet):

+      φ(x) = pi / 2 - 1 / (2 * x ^ 2)

+and the original equation reverted back to:

+      1/2 = x^2 * cos( φ(x) )

+Still a work in progress, but these latest equations are proving very promising!

 # Some Interesting Properties of 1 and 0

 So, some manipulation of the shape of a number formula yields some interesting properties.
 One, is that the number 1 does not work in the formula, as it is neither prime, nor composite, and has only a single basic factor, itself.
 Plugging  it into the equation yields a shape of zero, which may or may not be accurate but I've found the shape of one to be approximately 0.006817 but that number may have a different name than shape, so further research is necessary.